-The necessity of luxury requires no conscience 2009
+The necessity of luxury requires no conscience – 2009

-I have combined cuktural aesthetics in including a curio/sculpture made specifically for the tourist market by the forced labour of political prisoners in Mozambique under the Portuguese secret police (Pide) in the early seventies.
-This exquisite Zebra wood carving of an emaciated old man is made by an unknown Makonde wood carver, a suspected Frelimo freedom fighter.
-He is immersed in a hand carved wooden cup and metaphorically becomes the coffee.
-The two die on the saucer are the sugar cubes and the teaspoon is made of carved bone.
+To highlight component sources of coffee and cocoa I have combined various cultural found aesthetic symbols.
+Immersed in a hand-carved crafted wooden cup (reminiscent of Meret Oppenheim’s Dada piece) is a small sculpture, a curio, made specifically for the tourist market by the forced labour of political prisoners in Mozambique under the Portuguese secret police (Pide) in the early seventies.
+These were made by the thousands and sold in ‘curio’ shops in Johannesburg, South Africa.
+This stylized Zebra wood carving of an anguished emaciated old man is made by an unknown Makonde wood carver – an imprisoned suspected Frelimo freedom fighter.
+The Makonde are famed for their high-level sculptural carving skills.
+The two die on the saucer represent sugar cubes and refer to the exploitation in the sugar industry.
+The teaspoon is made of carved bone.